PyMargo (Margo for Python)

 All in all, we recommend that you restrict your use of PyMargo to the following scenarios.

-• You want to write a Python client interface for a Mochi service written in C/C++ (in this case we recommend that you look at how Yokan does this, for instance);
+• You want to write a Python client interface for a Mochi service written in C/C++ (in this case we recommend that you look at how Yokan, Warabi, or Flock do this, for instance);

 • You want to write a Mochi service based on a Python library that does not have a C or C++ equivalent, and you are ready to work with Python’s constraints.